artjoms-formulevics/football-analysis/README.md

 ### Step 3: Data Cleaning & Processing

 Now it is time clean and process the data necessary for the future model training.
+In order to be able to calculate rolling means (used for prediction) we have to group data by each team and make calulcations for each.
+That raises additional issue - sonce each game is a combination of two teams, calculating data fora each team will duplicate number of games.

-At this stage we firstly remove several columns that present way to detailed statistics that might be not fully relevant to predicting match goals.
+At this stage we firstly remove several columns that might be not fully relevant to predicting match goals.
 The columns removed are:

+* h_forecast_d
+* h_forecast_l
+* h_forecast_w
-* ...
+* isResult

 For all the features we are planning to use, we have to do some pre-processing.
 Namely, we do not know the exact statistics of the match before it was played.
 So we need to take historical averages for each team.
 For that we are splitting data on per-team level, sorting it historically and calculating averages from some time perion in the past.
 The periods that were tried are: